Recable the system and reassign disks - AFF C190

 set -privilege admin

-From the healthy node, give back the replaced node’s storage:
+From the healthy controller, give back the replaced controller’s storage:

 storage failover giveback -ofnode replacement_node_name

-the replacement node takes back its storage and completes booting.
+The replacement controller takes back its storage and completes booting.

 If you are prompted to override the system ID due to a system ID mismatch, you should enter

 If the giveback is vetoed, you can consider overriding the vetoes.